 young plant growing in garden with sunlight

-Memphis Shelby County Schools is at a crossroads, and recent tensions have made that abundantly clear.
+Memphis Shelby County Schools is at a crossroads, and recent tensions within the MSCS Board of Education have made that abundantly clear.
 Just months after a long search brought us Superintendent Dr. Marie Feagins, the Board now finds itself questioning the district’s direction.
 Even as this debate unfolds, it must ultimately serve one essential purpose: ensuring the well-being and success of our students.

 So many of our children face persistent hurdles—poverty, homelessness, mental health challenges—that carry into our classrooms.
 Too many schools remain under-resourced and struggle to provide the high-quality educational experiences that all students deserve.
 We cannot let disagreements over leadership overshadow the urgent need to address these systemic issues.